matter-labs/zksync-web-era-docs/docs/api/hardhat/other-plugins.md

 ### nomicfoundation/hardhat-network-helpers

+This plugin adds new methods that interact with the Hardhat network used for testing.

-The hardhat network is not recommended to test contracts that will be deployed on zkSync Era.
-We recommend using the [local setup to test your contracts](testing.md) as it will give you the same results as our testnet/mainnet.
+However, we do not recommend using the Hardhat network for testing contracts that will be deployed on zkSync Era.
+We recommend instead using the [local setup to test your contracts](testing.md) as it will give you the same results as our testnet/mainnet.

 This plugin is not compatible with the zkSync Era local setup for testing.